 - Reverse ARP

 Revere ARP or we call it RARP is sent by the device to determine its IP address.
 A system broadcast a RARP request in a network with its MAC address.
 The RARP server responds to this with the requested IP.

 - Inverse ARP

 Inverse ARP is used for device configuration.
 Contrary to ARP, InARP uses a MAC address of the specific device in the network to determine the IP address of that device.

 Address resolution protocol spoofing is also referred to as ARP poisoning.
 It is a kind of attack where the malicious agent sends false ARP messages over a LAN.
 Doing this the malicious agent links the MAC address of its device with the IP address of an authentic computer on the network.
 Now the malicious agent will receive every message intended for this IP address.

 With this kind of attack, the malicious agents can easily intercept the communication between the computers in the network.

 - Address Resolution Protocol is a network layer protocol.

 - Knowing the IP address of the target host ARP protocol retrieves the MAC address of the target host.

-- ARP maps 32-bit IP address of the target host to 48-bit Mac address of target host.
+- ARP maps the 32-bit IP address of the target host to the 48-bit Mac address of the target host.